 Although big, picture windows can provide you with a great view and plenty of natural light, they can also lose valuable heat in the winter and cause your home to become very hot in the summer months.
 This could mean that you have to use extra heating in the winter and more air conditioning during the summer, neither of which is good for your eco-friendly aspirations or your fuel bills.

-You can combat these downsides and still enjoy the advantages of big windows by opting for double or triple glazed energy efficient glass.
+You can combat these downsides and still enjoy the advantages of big windows by opting for the new generation of sash windows.
 Solar shades or tinted glass are a good idea too, especially if your windows are south-facing.

 Insulating your Home